 The Stem Cell Network (SCN) is a national non-profit that supports stem cell and regenerative medicine research, training the next generation and outreach across Canada.
 SCN’s goal is to translate science from the lab to clinical applications, commercial products and public policy for the benefit of Canadians.
 SCN is supported by the Government of Canada and works in partnership with industry representatives, health charities, government and non-government organizations to build on Canada’s leadership in the sector.
-Since 2001, SCN has directed an investment of over $100M of strategic funding that has benefitted approximately 170 world-class research groups and 3,000 trainees and has catalyzed 19 clinical trials.
+Since 2001, SCN has directed an investment of $118M in strategic funding that has benefitted approximately 178 world-class research groups and 3,000 trainees, and has catalyzed 24 clinical trials.
 Tomorrow’s health is here.

 ThéCell is a non-profit network supported by the Fonds de recherche du Québec – Santé (FRQS), which is dedicated to furthering cell, gene and tissue therapies.
 ThéCell mobilizes researchers and resources for the development of new therapeutic approaches in regenerative medicine and accelerates the translation of discoveries stemming from Quebec laboratories toward clinical applications and treatments.
 The network acts as a catalyst to promote the collaboration between more than 100 researchers, clinicians and their teams (over 160 students and 50 research professionals) involved in key health research areas.
 ThéCell plays a central role in Quebec’s regenerative medicine landscape by strengthening scientific exchanges and promoting the emergence of new partnerships.
 Read more about ThéCell here.